 This course will review operationally how you go about using techniques to design service experience, lead change and drive business transformation.
 It will show you how you go about building reputation, relationships, and brand with your customer.
 It will help you make sense of big data, and the use of technology to effectively support service delivery.

-Please note: the list relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.
+Please note: the list of elective choices relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.

-You are required to pass nine modules in total as part of this Master's course.
+You are required to pass nine modules in total for this MSc course.

 You are expected to devote an appropriate portion of your time and intellectual effort to the project during the course i.e. approximately 900 hours or 6 months study.

 The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.
 Industrial visits are available to all students.

 The taught component of the course is assessed primarily through written assignments, although some modules include assessed in-module exercises.
 There are no written exams.